-The BS/MS program allows qualified UF ECE undergraduates to double-count technical elective credit hours to both their BS and master’s degree in ECE at UF.
+The Combined Degree Program program allows qualified UF ECE undergraduates to double-count technical elective credit hours to both their BS and master’s degree in ECE at UF.
 Students in the combined degree program can begin graduate course work in their senior year.
 This program is only available to current UF students.

-Please note that graduate courses taken before admission to the BS/MS program can not be counted towards both degrees.
+Please note that graduate courses taken before admission to the combined degree program can not be counted towards both degrees.

 To be eligible for the combined degree program, students must satisfy the following minimum criteria:

 - Must have a 4EG senior status and at least a year left as an undergraduate before beginning the combined degree program.

 - Take the GRE with the following minimum scores: